Nancy00001234/cs61a-projects/ants/README.md

 - Insect
 Insect is the parent class of Ants and Bees.
   - Ant
-  16 types of ants are designed through inheritance, multiple inheritance, and attributes override from the Class Ant.
-They hold different features(armor, damage, etc.) and defense methods(throw leaves, eat bees, stun bees, protect other ants, etc.)
+  16 types of ants are designed through inheritance, multiple inheritance, and overriding attributes from the Ant Class.
+They possess different features (armor, damage, etc.) and are equipped with various defense methods (throw leaves, eat bees, stun bees, protect other ants, etc.)
   - Bee
-  Controls bees' action.
+  Controls bees' actions.

 ## Play the Game
 Clone or download (and unzip) the "ants" folder.
 Then go to the root and type: